Readless

 Related video from YouTube

 Most migration mistakes happen because users compare feature checklists instead of workflow outcomes.
-If your current pain is triage time, the best choice is usually the tool that lowers decisions per session, not the one with the longest settings page.
-Start by writing your top two constraints: source volume and decision fatigue.
-For example, if your morning review already stretches beyond 30 minutes, switching apps without changing workflow often makes little difference.
+If your current pain is triage time, the best choice is the tool that lowers decisions per session, not the one with the longest settings page.
+Start by defining your top constraints:

 • Constraint 1 — Source load: How many feeds and newsletters do you actually review weekly?